 1. Make it educational.

-Considering the last eclipse like this one happened 99 years ago, talk to your kids about how unique this experience is, and get them involved through cool activities.
+The first tip for watching the solar eclipse with kids is to make it a learning experience.
+Considering your kids may not remember the last eclipse, talk to your kids about how unique this experience is, and get them involved through cool activities.
 They can create a solar-themed craft ahead of time, and after the eclipse, ask them to draw, sketch, or paint what they’ve seen.

 Artistic “captures” of the corona are as important as the professional photographs taken by scientists.
 And, the kids’ artwork can be submitted to the #ArtTheEclipse project to be included in their database.
 Your kids’ vision of the event can make an important contribution to eclipse science.